Written and Edited by: MarkEAW

 graphics and Windows itself didn't support 8-bit either at the time,

-they where stuck without a solution or a long lasting workaround.
+they where stuck without a real solution (or a long lasting

-(even Win98SE) with their Nvidia video cards because of lack of
+Win98SE) with their Nvidia video cards because of lack of 8-bit

 however that company re-introduced proper 8-bit support and possibly